-The fur will hide the seams pretty well.
-Plus, the white snowy fur is so whimsical and fun.
+The white snowy fur will hide the seams pretty well.
+Plus, it’s whimsical and fun.

 My grandma grew up in Crosby-Ironton, Minnesota, and spent a lot of time on Mille Lacs Lake, so I made a sign to personalize this display.

-And the red Christmas truck, reindeer and bottle brush trees are all from Target’s Wondershop.
+And the red Christmas truck, reindeer and bottle brush trees are all from Target.